sissyliberation/nlpclass-fall2013/site/syllabus.md

 * identify and discuss the characteristics of different NLP techniques
 * identify and discuss the characteristics of different machine learning techniques used in NLP
 * implement a naive Bayes classifier
-* implement the forward-backward algorithm for part-of-speech tagging
+* implement a hidden Markov model for part-of-speech tagging
 * understand what constitutes a probabilistic language model and understand the difference in assumptions between different types of such models (e.g. bag-of-words, n-gram, HMM, topic model)
 * create features for probabilistic classifiers to model novel NLP tasks

 ## Course Requirements

-* Assignments (60%): A series of assignments will be given out during the semester.
+* Assignments (70%): A series of assignments will be given out during the semester.
 Most of these assignments will have a programming component---these must be completed using the Scala programming language.
 * Mid-term Exam (15%): There will be a mid-term exam over the material covered during the first half of the semester.
-* Final Exam (25%): There will be a final exam covering all course material.
+* Final Exam (15%): There will be a final exam covering all course material.

-The course will use plus-minus grading, using the following scale:

-  A     ≥ 93.3%
-  A-    ≥ 90.0%
-  B+  ≥ 86.6%
-  B     ≥ 83.3%
-  B-    ≥ 80.0%
-  C+  ≥ 76.6%
-  C     ≥ 73.3%
-  C-    ≥ 70.0%
-  D+  ≥ 66.6%
-  D     ≥ 63.3%
-  D-    ≥ 60.0%

-Attendance is not required, and it is not used as part of determining the grade.

 ## Deadline Policy